The Bell Witch Web Site

 Question: Is the book fiction or non-fiction?

 Answer: As the second inside page states, the book is a work of both history and fiction.
-The book is no different than any other such book -- consider the conversations between the characters as fiction; consider the many "stories" as factionalization; consider fact-like statements without footnotes as "most likely fact;" and consider footnoted statements as being pure fact.
+The book is no different from any other such book -- consider the conversations between the characters as fiction; consider the many "stories" as factionalization; consider fact-like statements without footnotes as "most likely fact;" and consider footnoted statements as being solid, verified facts.
 Regarding my theories and views on spirituality, supernatural entities, etc., consider those as my own opinion based on conclusions made from my research.
-The right to an opinion is very fundamental.

 Question: Why doesn't the book contain a bibliography?

-Answer: Because it is not a generally-accepted practice for authors of paperback novels in the horror/occult/new age genre to include a bibliography.
+Answer: The book is loaded with bibliographical information.
+It is not a generally-accepted practice for authors of paperbacks in the horror/occult genre to include a book-style bibliography.
 Remember, we are talking books here, not high school term papers.

-I chose to take the footnote/author note approach in documenting my sources because it lets me document the specifics of each source, put them on the page being read, and provide side-discussions and additional sourcing by placing author-notes at the end.
+I chose to take the footnote/author note approach in documenting my sources because it lets me document the specifics of each source, put them on the same page where the information is shard, and provide side-discussions with additional sourcing.
+This method is more complete than a simple "bibliography" where you would find yourself constantly flipping to the back of the book--and interrupting your reading experience--to see the sources.

 Question: What was the purpose of your first Bell Witch book, "The Bell Witch Haunting?"